-The Alliance Academy International Elementary Division adheres to U.S. standards of learning established by Virginia State, in addition to complying with standards set by the Ecuadorian Ministry of Education.
-In the development of purposeful instruction, classroom teachers reference curriculum guides from recognized U.S. publishers including MacMillan/McGraw-Hill, Houghton-Mifflin, Harcourt, Pearson, Scott-Foresman, Zaner-Bloser, and Gospel Publishing House.
+The Alliance Academy International Elementary Division adheres to U.S. standards of learning established by Virginia State, and also complies with standards set by the Ecuadorian Ministry of Education.
+In the development of purposeful instruction, classroom teachers reference curriculum guides from recognized U.S. publishers including Fountas & Pinnell, Heinemann, McMillan/McGraw-Hill, Houghton-Mifflin, Harcourt, Pearson, Scott-Foresman, Zaner-Bloser, and ACSI Purposeful Design.
 Each subject in the Elementary Division is regularly reviewed on a systematic cycle to ensure excellence.
 This review includes evaluation of subject material and alignment to the standards of learning.
 Teachers also assess how materials can be adapted to intentionally integrate the principles of a Christian worldview.
-All subjects are taught in English, except for the required daily Spanish Language class and the weekly Art & Culture class in grades Kindergarten through 6th.
+All subjects are taught in English, except for the required daily Spanish Language and Social Studies class and the weekly Art & Culture class in grades Kindergarten through 6th.

 Reading/Language Arts – All elementary courses include comprehensive reading and language arts curriculum which focuses on oral language, reading, and writing standards which progress in complexity throughout the grade levels.
 The process of reading development begins with understanding concepts of print as well as the sounds and structure of oral and written language.
 As the curriculum progresses, students acquire a strong foundation in phonological and phonemic awareness, phonics, vocabulary, fluency, and comprehension strategies.
 Beginning in grade 4, curriculum also includes communication, media literacy, and research standards.